Analyzing Hasbro (HAS) & Big Tree Group (BIGG)

-Hasbro (NASDAQ:HAS) and Big Tree Group (OTCMKTS:BIGG) are both consumer discretionary companies, but which is the better stock?
-We will compare the two businesses based on the strength of their valuation, profitability, dividends, analyst recommendations, risk, earnings and institutional ownership.
+Hasbro (NASDAQ:HAS) and Big Tree Group (OTCMKTS:BIGG) are both consumer discretionary companies, but which is the better business?
+We will compare the two businesses based on the strength of their profitability, risk, dividends, institutional ownership, analyst recommendations, earnings and valuation.

+Hasbro pays an annual dividend of $2.52 per share and has a dividend yield of 2.6%.
+Big Tree Group does not pay a dividend.
+Hasbro pays out 46.2% of its earnings in the form of a dividend.
+Hasbro has raised its dividend for 8 consecutive years.

 79.2% of Hasbro shares are owned by institutional investors.
 9.9% of Hasbro shares are owned by insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock will outperform the market over the long term.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock is poised for long-term growth.

-This is a breakdown of current ratings for Hasbro and Big Tree Group, as reported by MarketBeat.
+This is a breakdown of current ratings and target prices for Hasbro and Big Tree Group, as reported by MarketBeat.

 |Sell Ratings